 The 4002-4004 series probably represent the pinnacle of B&O design and development.
 It all started with the Beogram 1000, but the Beogram 4000 was a cutting-edge technological landmark, finished in wood veneer, aluminium and plastic.

-What's your Beogram Turntables worth in 2021?
-Here are some recently sold items.
+What's your Beogram turntables worth in 2021?
+Here are some recently sold items with prices.